EAISI/discover-projects/ames-housing/README.md

 ### Data Understanding (continued)

 g.
-Draw scatter plots between Y and each of the numerical features.
+Draw scatter plots between the outcome variable and each of the numerical features.
 Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html).

 h.
-Create a table showing the Pearson correlation coefficients between Y and each of the numerical variables.
+Create a table showing the Pearson correlation coefficients between the outcome variable and each of the numerical variables.
 Tip: see [pearsonr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html).

 i.
-Create correlation plots showing the correlations between each pair of numerical variables, incl.
-Y. Tip: see Seaborn's [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) and [Fritz' Blog](https://fritz.ai/seaborn-heatmaps-13-ways-to-customize-correlation-matrix-visualizations/).
+Create correlation plots showing the correlations between each pair of numerical variables, incl. the outcome variable.
+Tip: see Seaborn's [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) and [Fritz' Blog](https://fritz.ai/seaborn-heatmaps-13-ways-to-customize-correlation-matrix-visualizations/).

 ## Exercise 5 - Estimate a Linear Regression, a LASSO and a kNN model
 ### Modeling